Dariasnn/M2_Project-SITRINEO/README.md

-trajectory_comparison() : comparison of the two trajectories above trajectory_scattered() : trajectory through a uniform B field but with multiple scattering at each plane simple_vs_scattered() : comparison of the uncertainty on position with multiple scattering trajectory_error() : uncertainty on position with only a uniform B field trajectory_error3B() : uncertainty on position using a 3 region B field
+trajectory_comparison() : comparison of the two trajectories above trajectory_scattered() : trajectory through a uniform B field but with multiple scattering at each plane simple_vs_scattered() : comparison of the uncertainty on position with multiple scattering fitting() : histograms and gaussian fits on simple and scattered positions trajectory_error() : uncertainty on position with only a uniform B field trajectory_error3B() : uncertainty on position using a 3 region B field